-With YouTube taking the lead as the world’s second largest search engine—and processing over 3 billion searches per month—it’s clear that video is maintaining its role as a key part of any brand’s marketing plan.
-So, why are some brands still not putting an emphasis on this?
+With YouTube maintaining its position as the world’s second largest search engine—and processing over 3 billion searches per month—it’s clear that video is sustaining its role as a key part of any brand’s marketing plan.

 If your brand is still debating the importance of video in marketing, take a look at the below.

 By taking information and displaying it through video, you can provide a quicker and easier way for your customers to consume content.
 It’s clear that video marketing isn’t going away any time soon.
 And if you still haven’t incorporated video into your marketing strategy, here’s how you can get started.

 If you’ve decided to add video to your marketing mix, the first step is deciding what you’re trying to accomplish.
 Setting measurable goals helps give your video purpose and allows you to see what’s working and what isn’t.
 Some attainable goals you can strive for include:

 Setting an achievable goal will help drive your video strategy.
 But it’s also necessary to consider what your budget will be.
 Setting your budget allows you to better understand the available paths you can explore to reach your goal.
 Ask yourself: will your video be created in-house or outsourced?
 How many people will be needed?
 How much time and effort will this project take?
 All of this should be considered when setting goals so you have an idea of how you can get the best video content—without paying a fortune.

 You’ll then want to understand how to create successful video content.
 Remember, there’s more to it than just hitting the record button.